Humble Pie: 1988–2000: Jerry Shirley's Humble Pie, new Marriott and Frampton songs

 Jerry Shirley obtained the rights to the name Humble Pie in 1988 and reformed the group with different musicians.
 This project was called New Humble Pie or Humble Pie featuring Jerry Shirley, where Shirley was the only original member.
 The band began performing concerts and was based in Cleveland, Ohio, where Shirley was working as an on-air radio personality at Cleveland's WNCX.
 The line-up included vocalist Charlie Huhn, who also played lead and rhythm guitar.
 While Huhn and Shirley were the only permanent members of the group, several other musicians appeared, including Wally Stocker and a returning Anthony "Sooty" Jones on bass.
 Jones was quickly replaced by Sean Beavan (who was engineering their 1989 independent single release "Still Rockin'").

 In August 1989 they appeared in the line-up at the Woodstock Festival's 20th Anniversary Celebration.
 By 1990, Scott Allen had replaced Beavan on bass and a little later that year, Cleveland guitarist Alan Greene had joined in place of Stocker.
-Bassist Sam Nemon played with this lineup from 1992 to 1996, when Brad Johnson took over.
+Bassist Sam Nemon played with this line-up from 1992 to 1996, when Brad Johnson took over.
 In August 1999 Shirley was seriously injured in an auto accident and later returned to England.

 Frampton and Marriott started collaborating again in 1990.
-Two songs from this collaboration, "The Bigger They Come" and "I Won't Let You Down", with Steve Marriott's vocals, appeared on Frampton's album Shine On: A Collection.
+Two songs from this collaboration, "The Bigger They Come" and "I Won't Let You Down", with Marriott's vocals, appeared on Frampton's album Shine On: A Collection.
 Marriott died in a house fire on 20 April 1991.